4 to 5 weeks would be just perfect in south india , let me break it up into states .

 let me know if you need any help . im from chenai

-cheers over 6 years ago
+cheers about 9 years ago

 Tamilnadu is most important when planning a trip to southern India.
 Tamilnadu is a hub for tourists due its most unique fascinating sights in the area.
 The state boasts of a number of wildlife sanctuaries as well as national reserves.
 Tourists are also attracted into this city by the popular beaches such as Covilong beach.
 Tamil Nadu contains some of the most wonderful hill stations in south India.
 The hill stations like Ooty, Kodaikanal are the very famous Tamilnadu tourist places.
 The state is also famous among tourists due to its cultural diversity.
 Pilgrim tourists will find this place simply to be the best due to the number of religious sites which are all over the state.
 Famous Hindu temples, shrines with rich history are all over this city.
 A onetime experience is not enough to explore all these religious sites.

-Source: http://focuztours.com/destination/tamilnadu-tourist-places.html about 3 years ago
+Source: http://focuztours.com/destination/tamilnadu-tourist-places.html almost 6 years ago